pqvst/hello/_posts/2021-12-28-custom-google-forms.md

 I created a [helper tool](/tools/extract-google-form-fields/) to easily extract the field names.

-## Example: Custom newsletter sign-up form
+## Example: Custom mailing list sign-up form
 Here's an example of how I added a mailing list sign-up form to my blog using Google Forms.

 ### 1) Create a new Google Form